callstack/super-app-showcase/README.md

 Learn more about Super Apps here: [https://www.callstack.com/super-app-development](https://www.callstack.com/super-app-development?utm_campaign=super_apps&utm_source=github&utm_content=super_app_showcase).

-🚧 **We are currently updating this project to support Repack 5 and Module Federation 2.
+🚧 **We are currently updating this project to support Re.Pack 5 and Module Federation 2.
 Additionally, we are working on a more streamlined deployment process for mini apps.
 Stay tuned for more updates!** 🚧

 ---